 As is often the case in a small village, Eagle doesn't have a public transportation system that people use for their commute.

-The percentage of people in Eagle who are college-educated is somewhat higher than the average US community of 21.84%: 27.91% of adults in Eagle have at least a bachelor's degree.
+The overall education level of Eagle is somewhat higher than in the average US city of 21.84%: 27.91% of adults 25 and older in the village have at least a bachelor's degree.

 The people who call Eagle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle residents report their race to be White, followed by Asian.
 Important ancestries of people in Eagle include German, Polish, Irish, English, and Norwegian.